Anne of Denmark and the spa at Bath

-Anne of Denmark (1574-1619) was the wife of James VI and I. She visited Bath, Somerset in the belief that drinking and bathing in mineral waters could improve her health.
+Anne of Denmark (1574–1619) was the wife of James VI and I. She visited Bath, Somerset, in the belief that drinking and bathing in mineral waters could improve her health.
 The warm springs at Bath had been used for medicinal purposes since Roman times.
 During her progresses to Bath she was entertained at country houses along the way.
 The court physician Théodore de Mayerne left extensive notes in Latin describing his treatment of Anne of Denmark from 10 April 1612 to her death.
 Primarily, she was seeking help for gout or dropsy, a swelling of the legs and feet which made walking difficult.
 Her companion and servant Jean Drummond described an occasion when the queen was unable to set her swollen foot on the ground.
-During these progresses, Anne of Denmark also promoted the image of the Stuart monarchy.
+During these progresses, Anne of Denmark visited or came near some of the lands and manors included in her jointure lands, including Corston, and was able to promote the image of the Stuart monarchy.

 At Bath in 1613

-An undated plan for a progress of Anne of Denmark called a "gest" lists a visit to Lord Hertford's house Tottenham Lodge near Marlborough, travelling on 31 August from Oatlands, to Chobham, Bagshot, Aldermaston, Shaw House, and the house of the Lord Chief Justice, John Popham, at Littlecote House on 6 September.
-The details of this journey, which seems not to have taken place, are sometimes confused with her progresses to Bath which took a similar route.

 In April 1613, after the wedding of her daughter Princess Elizabeth, Anne of Denmark went to Bath to take the water.
+Mayerne recorded that the onset of her severe gout, podagra dolorem, had been around Christmas Day 1612.
 Her party included the Lord Chancellor and his wife Alice Spencer, Countess of Derby, Anne Clifford, Countess of Dorset, the Earl of Worcester, Lord Danvers, and Jean Drummond.
 She went to Windsor then to Reading.
 The ambassador of Savoy, the Marquess de Villa followed her bringing a gift of a crystal casket mounted with silver gilt, "reported to be of transcendent value" like all far-fetched rarities.
 He abandoned his journey, and waited in London for her return to present the gift.